electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/seats/_index.md

 ![Individual Contour Seats](seats_individualcontour_9.jpg "Individual Contour Seats in perfored black Valcona Leather with ventilation")

 ![Individual Contour Seats](seats_individualcontour_10.jpg "Individual Contour Seats in perfored black Valcona Leather with ventilation")

+The below video show the adjustmens on the contour seats.
+Demonstrated on a Audi A7.

+{{< youtube -9kPgGdmxAk>}}